FAQ - Getting Started

 If you have trouble running GWT, and your system meets the requirements above, let us know on the GWT developer discussion group.

-For step-by-step instructions, see Getting Started: Quick Start Installing Google Web Toolkit.
+For step-by-step instructions, see Getting Started: Quick Start Installing GWT.

 GWT is available in all countries and should work for most languages, though documentation is currently only available in U.S. English.